useit-consulting/alt-text-slack-bot/README.md

   - To find a user's ID, you can use the Slack API or check the user's profile URL in Slack.
   - Users in this list will not receive alt text reminders when they post images without alt text.

+## Preventing Duplicate Messages

+The bot uses **Netlify Background Functions** to prevent Slack retries.
+The main function responds to Slack immediately (within 3 seconds), then invokes a background function that processes alt text generation asynchronously.
+This prevents Slack from retrying events while ensuring the work completes.

+The bot also includes basic in-memory deduplication using `event_id` as a safety net in case the background function is somehow invoked multiple times.

 ## Tips

 - If you prefer not to experiment with a Slack app in an active workspace, you can create a free test workspace.